 “All great fiction films tend towards documentary, just as all great documentaries tend toward fiction.”

-On the release of Joshua Oppenheimer’s Act of Killing in UK cinemas some excitement is emerging about the possibilities of new hybrid forms of documentary cinema.
+On the release of Joshua Oppenheimer’s The Act of Killing in UK cinemas, some excitement is emerging about the possibilities of new hybrid forms of documentary.

 Aside from this admiration, the film has provoked reactions of both shock and awe, effects that can be attributed to a recent lack of public critical engagement and discussion of the documentary form.
 This article is a minor attempt to create a current overview of the hybrid documentary by outlining some of influences and difficulties of these forms.